About the Census

 What could we lose if we undercount communities?

-Hundreds of federal financial assistance programs rely on data derived from the Census to guide the geographic distribution of funds to states, counties, cities, and households.
-In 2015, Washington received about $14 billion, about $2,000 per person, for the 16 largest Census-guided programs, which include:
+Hundreds of federal financial assistance programs rely on census data to guide the distribution of funds to states, counties, cities, and households.
+In 2015, Washington received about $14 billion, about $2,000 per person, for the 16 largest census-guided programs, which include: